blockseblock-labs/India-Accelerator-OpenXAI-2025/2nd_TASK/README.md

 ## Model mat take some time bcz it took a lot of time  to analysis and give me the output data

+## THE UI IMAGE IS SAVED IN ASSETS FOLDER FOR REFERENCE

 ## Thank You